Everything You Wanted To Know About Cracker Barrel Firing Brad’s Wife Nanette

 “I would like to repeat that your local restaurant/store had nothing, and I repeat.
 NOTHING to do with this.
 Please send all of your questions/comments to the home office.
 They are the ones who can answer them………………………or NOT!”

-Despite the internet craze over Brad’s wife, so far Cracker Barrel have not made any public comments about the subject and we are still left in the dark as to why Bradley Reid’s wife Nanette was fired.
+Despite the internet craze over Brad’s wife, so far Cracker Barrel have not made any public comments about the subject, and we are still left in the dark as to why Bradley Reid’s wife Nanette was fired.

 [Featured Image by Tim Boyle/Getty Images]